GigaChadGaming/YouTube-Simulator-Z-automation-script/README.md

 Make sure you have pydirectinput installed by executing <code>pip install pydirectinput</code> in your terminal.

 ## Step 1
-Open youtube simulator x then position yourself in front of your house as shown in the image below by walking into your house then walking out.
+Open youtube simulator Z then position yourself in front of your house as shown in the image below by walking into your house then walking out.
 ![alt text](https://github.com/GigaChadGaming/YouTube-Simulator-X-automation-script/blob/main/Screenshot%202023-08-21%20221048.png?raw=true)

 ## Step 2